Armed Forces (album): Retrospective appraisal

 Some reviewers noted that the album contained styles that hinted at the artist's later works.
 AllMusic's Mark Deming highlighted "Accidents Will Happen" as previewing the "stylistic diversity" Costello would incorporate into future works, while Stewart Mason felt that "Party Girl" presaged the soul music he would explore on Get Happy!!, and Bruno cited the keyboards on "Green Shirt" as foreshadowing Imperial Bedroom (1982).
 Sexton stated that the songs hinted at the artist's future rock and soul directions but nevertheless "sounded entirely cutting-edge at the same time".
 Lundy also noted that Armed Forces enacted "an eclectic blueprint of restless genre hustling" that Costello continued to utilise throughout his long career.

-In lists ranking Costello's albums from worst to best, Armed Forces has consistently ranked as one of Costello's best.
-In 2021, writers for Stereogum placed it at number one, calling it the culmination of his earlier works that fully realise it as his best work.
-A year later, writing for Spin magazine, Al Shipley placed it at number five, stating that it represented the artist "at the height of his commercial powers", as well as presenting a "relentless display" of the Attractions' strength as a band.
-The same year, Gallucci also placed it at number four in Ultimate Classic Rock, finding it the end of "a three-year run that rivals any in rock history".

 Rankings

 Armed Forces has appeared on several best-of lists.
 In 1993, the album placed at number 61 on The Times 100 Best Albums of All Time list.
 In 2000, it was voted number 264 in the third edition of English writer Colin Larkin's book All Time Top 1000 Albums (2000).
 The same year, Q placed Armed Forces at number 45 in its list of the "100 Greatest British Albums Ever".
 In 2003, the album was ranked number 482 on Rolling Stone's list of the 500 Greatest Albums of All Time, and then was moved to number 475 on an updated list in 2012.
 NME and Sounds ranked Armed Forces at numbers 89 and 67 in 1985 and 1986, respectively, on lists compiling the 100 greatest albums of all time.

 The album was also included in the 2018 edition of Robert Dimery's book 1001 Albums You Must Hear Before You Die.
-Based on the album's appearances in professional rankings and listings, the aggregate website Acclaimed Music lists Armed Forces as the 12th most acclaimed album of 1979, the 119th most acclaimed album of the 1970s and the 426th most acclaimed album in history.